-As a minister in the Pocklington and Market Weighton Methodist Circuit group of churches may I welcome you to our website.
-You will find information on all of our churches and events taking place in the area.
+As a minister in the Pocklington and Market Weighton Methodist Circuit may I welcome you to our website.
+We are now called Wolds Edge Methodist Church; one church which meets on several sites.
+You will find information on all of our church sites and events taking place in the area.
 Please come along to any service or event of interest to you.
 We seek to provide all who come with a warm welcome and opportunities for faith and friendship.
 Our desire is to be an “Attractive, welcoming, church community transforming lives for God.”

 Rev Neville Simpson

 Wolds Edge Methodist Church meets on a number of sites, as listed below.
 See the weekly plan of services at the foot of this page, and get in touch with the contacts below for more details:

 Bubwith (monthly MONDAY 2pm meeting at All Saints Bubwith) 01757 288319

 Holme on Spalding Moor (9.30am fortnightly) 07740 282665

 Melbourne (9.30am fortnightly) 01759 318918

 St John’s, Market Weighton (11am weekly) 07835 318089

 Join our Zoom worship; Thursday 9.30am & Sunday 6pm.
 Contact firstname.lastname@example.org for login details.

 See ‘Our Sunday Service-Worship at Home’ tab at the foot of this page for worship sheets